Course Content

 • You can organize the modules by weeks, days, topics, or whatever makes the most sense for your context.

 • Each module can contain text, multimedia, and files, as well as discussions, assignments, quizzes, and other interactive learning activities.
-Content can be dragged and dropped in the desired spot in your module sequence.
+This content can be dragged and dropped in the desired spot in your module sequence.

 Get started »